Club Atlético Ferrocarril General San Martín

-Club San Martín (formerly Pacific Rugby Athletic Club) is an Argentine sports club based in the Villa Raffo neighborhood of Tres de Febrero Partido.
-San Martín is mostly known for its rugby union team, which currently plays in Top 12, the first division of the Unión de Rugby de Buenos Aires (URBA).
+Club San Martín (formerly Pacific Rugby Athletic Club) is an Argentine amateur sports club based in the Villa Raffo neighborhood of Tres de Febrero Partido.
+San Martín is mostly known for its rugby union team, which currently plays in Primera B, the third division of the Unión de Rugby de Buenos Aires (URBA).
 The club also a field hockey squad which participates at tournaments organised by the Buenos Aires Hockey Association (AHBA).

 Other sports practised at San Martín are bowls and tennis.

 History

 The beginning

 The huge expansion of the Buenos Aires and Pacific Railway in Argentina encouraged workers to form a club, after some years playing cricket in different locations, most of them borrowed by other institutions.
 On 3 April 1908, a first meeting was held at the railway offices, naming Lightly Simpson as first president of the "Pacific Railway Athletic Club", the name chosen.
 On 6 April, the founding members asked BAP Railway Manager for approval, stating that only railway workers could be members of the recently formed club.
 The Managers gave their consent the requirement, allowing members to use a land near to Santos Lugares station, in Tres de Febrero Partido.